vuthanhtung2412/nvim-config/learning_notes.md

 a : to stage lazy git all at once visually select + space : partial stage
-Leader + ghd : to view git diff with most recent commit
+Leader + ghd : to view git diff with most recent commit Leader + gB : to go to ref on remote
+Leader + gY : to copy remote ref to clipboard

 Cherry pick workflow